 A judgment such as Orissa State v.
 Sudhanshu Mishra is solely responsible for what it decides in fact.
 What concerns is the ratio of decision, not all observations discovered within, nor the logical consequence of several remarks stated therein.

-The Punjab state of Dalveer Singh
+The Punjab of state v.
+Dalveer Singh

 Even though the circumstances directly related to an earlier case are the same as the case before the court, the judge is not obliged to draw the same conclusions from the earlier decision.